 Trying to figure out how much to pay a freelance writer or charge yourself?

-I’ve been freelance writing for over seven years, and I’ve also outsourced writing to various employees during my time as an entrepreneur.
+I’ve been freelance writing for over eight years, and I’ve also outsourced writing to various employees during my time as an entrepreneur.

 Remember that rates differ based on industry, the writer’s portfolio and skill level, your budget, among many other factors.